-Home exercise for people with a disability
+Home exercises for people with a disability

+Whether you're disabled, or living with someone who is and wants to get more active, you can take part.
 We've put together some resources to help people with a disability to stay active at home, which will help your physical health as well as boosting your mental wellbeing.

 As with any kind of physical activity, start slowly and gradually build up the time and intensity of your workouts, and don't forget to warm up, cool down and have fun!